iATSPayments/com.iatspayments.civicrm/README.md

   * iATS Payments Credit Card: use test VISA: 4222222222222220 security code = 123 and any future Expiration date - to process any $amount.

   * iATS Payments ACH/EFT: use 000000 for the Transit Number; 123 for the Bank Number; 123456 for the Bank Account Number $1

-  * iATS Payments SWIPE: not easy to test - even if you have an Encrypted USB Card Reader (sourced by iATS Payments) you will need a physical fake credit card with: 4222222222222220 security code = 123 and any future Expiration date in the magnetic strip - to process any $amount.

 7. iATS has another test VISA: 41111111111111111 security code = 123 and any future Expiration date